(scroll down or Page Down key for more) "Give me a tube and I will play it" PowerPoint Computer CDs, DVDs and Public Talks

 "I have spent a very entertaining hour browsing the content...
 I can only wonder at the amount of work that you have put into this...
 A fascinating presentation and one that I will treasure...
 Thanks for a stimulating and most enjoyable work.
 I have no hesitation in recommending this as a valuable reference work" Roy Round, Worcester.

-Light Hearted Demonstrated Talks on the History of Wind Instruments
+Demonstrated Talks on Wind Instrument History

 Using many brass type and woodwind instrumentsthese audience participation talks have been well received by members of Probus, Rotary, U3A, Women's Institutes and other groups.